ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/view_members.rst

 	screen_name:"john doe" email:gmail.com

 |View Members Page|

-**Note:** Clicking on the username link will take you to the My Account section corresponding to this member, where you may edit their account settings.
+.. note:: Clicking on the username link will take you to the My Account section corresponding to this member, where you may edit their account settings.

 .. |View Members Page| image:: ../../images/view_members.png